Park & Facility Projects

 Rachel's Garden Playground

 Update: The Tennessee Department of Environment and Conservation (TDEC) announced a $350,000 parks and recreation grant for the City of Goodlettsville for a playground at Peay Park in June of 2021.
 The City of Goodlettsville will provide a $350,000 match.
 Read the full announcement article here.
 State contracts were finalized on August 15, 2022 allowing work to begin.
+A Request for Competitive Sealed Proposals to obtain a playground equipment vendor is currently open for proposal submission through the month of February.

 Rachel's Garden is a project of the Goodlettsville Fire Department's Kid's Christmas Charity that will install an inclusive playground at Peay Park.
 Fundraising efforts have been underway for several years, with a hope to raise over a million dollars for a custom build playground to serve children and caregivers of all abilities.
 Learn more by visiting www.rachelsgardenplayground.com.